jicheng9617/moslb/README.md

-# Multi-objective Stochastic Linear Bandits
+# Multi-objective Stochastic Contextual Bandits

 The repository contains:
 - <code>oracle.py</code> to generate the environment for bandit problems with linear context;